A story that we want to share with everyone..

 Anyway, I went back home and over the weekend when that ticking didn’t stop, I just thought what if I search from the perspective that I have to find something that can help the client achieve his objective (not necessarily the overlapping product).

 I then thought my main objective is to help the client commercialize his assets.
-If he cannot make money in the current situation, due to some limitations in the claim, his core invention still has potential to make money.
+If he cannot make money in the current situation, due to some limitations in the claim, his core invention still has the potential to make money.
 So I should give him a solution that can help him achieve his objective.

 What was the solution?